Rafayel Israyelian: Life

 He attended an Armenian school in Tiflis and continued his education at the State Academy of Arts of Georgia, from which he graduated in 1928 as an architect.
 He later moved to Leningrad, where he studied at the Leningrad Institute of Communal Building from 1929 to 1932.
 He thereafter continued his education at the Ilya Repin Leningrad Institute for Painting, Sculpture and Architecture (formerly the Imperial Academy of Arts) until 1936.

 Israyelian moved to Yerevan, Soviet Armenia in 1936 and worked at different state-run architectural organizations.
 He taught at the Yerevan Polytechnic Institute from 1941 to 1963.
 In 1936–41, Israyelian worked at the Haypetnakhagits (Armenian State Project) Institute for urban planning.
 He completed a number of projects there, including the retirement home in Nor Kharberd and the dormitory of the Metallurgical Technical College in Yerevan.
 Israyelian then worked at the Yerevan Polytechnic Institute first as a lab technician, then as an assistant, and after 1947, as an associate professor.

 From 1942, Israyelian started working in the Committee for the Protection of Monuments of Armenia, whose chairman was academician Hovsep Orbeli.
 Because of the war, there were no funds for the restoration of the monuments, thus the committee engaged in research instead.
 During these years Israyelian toured the entire territory of Armenia on foot.
 At that time, he thoroughly studied the khachkars, drew sketches authored a large volume of research.
 His research on khachkars was published posthumously in the Etchmiadzin magazine in 1977.
 It was the first thorough study of khachkars.
 During World War II, Israyelian also served in an anti-aircraft defense unit based in Yerevan.

 In 1947, at the conference of young architects held in Moscow, Israyelian's works won the first prize.
 At that time, he was already working on the Victory Monument the construction of which was completed in 1950.
 In 1952, after defending a thesis at the Leningrad Academy of Fine Arts, the topic of which was "My architectural works", he received the scientific degree of candidate of architecture.
 Israyelian was also designing a number of residential houses at the time.
 In addition to architectural works, he made sketches for applied art, some of which were accepted for wide production.
 He closely worked with the Armenian Apostolic Church, under Catholicos Vazgen I and was part of the architectural committee of the Mother See of Holy Etchmiadzin from 1956 to 1972.
+He extensively studied khachkars and his studies were published in Etchmiadzin magazine posthumously in 1977.

 Israyelian died on September 8, 1973, aged 65, at his Yerevan home, after a long illness.